 In September 2005, Hermes BioSciences, Inc., or Hermes, which we acquired in October 2009, entered into a license agreement with PharmaEngine, Inc., or PharmaEngine, under which PharmaEngine received an exclusive license to research, develop, manufacture and commercialize MM-398 in Europe and certain countries in Asia.
 In May 2011, we entered into a new agreement with PharmaEngine under which we reacquired all previously licensed rights for MM-398, other than rights to commercialize MM-398 in Taiwan.
 As a result, we now have the exclusive right to commercialize MM-398 in all territories in the world, except for Taiwan, where PharmaEngine has an exclusive commercialization right.
 Upon entering into the May 2011 agreement with PharmaEngine, we paid PharmaEngine a \$10.0 million upfront license fee.
 In addition, we are required to make a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial of MM-398, which occurred in the first quarter of 2012 and we expect to pay in the second quarter of 2012.
 We may be required to make up to an aggregate of \$75.0 million in additional development and regulatory milestone payments and \$130.0 million in additional sales milestone payments to PharmaEngine upon the achievement of specified development, regulatory and annual net sales milestones.
-PharmaEngine is also entitled to the low teens as a percentage of our net sales of MM-398 in these territories.
+PharmaEngine is also entitled to tiered royalties on net sales of MM-398 in Europe and certain countries in Asia.
+The royalty rates under the agreement range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.
 Under the May 2011 agreement, we are responsible for all future development costs of MM-398 except those required specifically for regulatory approval in Taiwan.
-During the year ended December 31, 2011, we recognized research and development expense of \$11.2 million under the May 2011 agreement with PharmaEngine, which consisted of a \$10.0 million upfront license fee and \$1.2 million of research and development expense reimbursement.
+During the year ended December 31, 2011, we recognized research and development expense of \$11.2 million under the May 2011 agreement with PharmaEngine, which consisted of a \$10.0 million upfront license fee and \$1.2 million of research and development